Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

    l_setup = new tsunami_lab::setups::DamBreak1d(90,60,5);

-But before we simulate, we have to add bathymetry that is not a constant.
+But before we simulate, we add a function that computes the bathymetry.
 So, we go to the ``DamBreak1d.cpp`` and add bathymetry there.

 .. code-block:: cpp